10 Proven Ways to Protect Your Woodworking Tools from Rust

 Moisture is the biggest culprit behind rust.
 If your workspace is damp, your tools will always be vulnerable.
 So, do the following:

-Crux: A dry shop is your first and most vigorous defence against corrosion
+Crux: A dry shop is your first and most vigorous defense against corrosion

 Apply Oils or Waxes for Protection